cfjedimaster/raymondcamden2020/_posts/2022/03/04/2022-03-04-working-with-algolias-crawler.md

 So... one of the weird things about Crawler is that it's not properly integrated into the main Algolia dashboard.
 As I said... weird.
 But honestly it's no big deal.
 I mainly bring it up so as to prepare you for the odd jump.
 The UI for Crawler is all easy to use (and really well done), but looks a bit like a different design team worked on it.

 I decided to test Crawler on an old site I had, [ColdFusion Cookbook](https://www.coldfusioncookbook.com/).
 I converted this site to Jamstack a while back but more recently updated it to use [Eleventy](https://www.11ty.dev/).
-As part of that conversion, I removed the previous search engine (which I *think* was a Google Programmable Search ENgine) and decided I'd use the Algolia Crawler as a replacement.
+As part of that conversion, I removed the previous search engine (which I *think* was a Google Programmable Search Engine) and decided I'd use the Algolia Crawler as a replacement.

 Once logged into the Crawler dashboard, you're presented with a list of your existing implementations.